 During her undergraduate and law school years, Ms. Kennedy worked as a legal secretary and as a facilitator for an anger management/batterer’s intervention program working with domestic violence offenders.
 While in law school, she prosecuted domestic violence and sex offense defendants, worked for the presiding judge of the Domestic Violence Part at Albany City Court and thereafter represented survivors of domestic violence in Family Court proceedings.

-After graduation, Ms. Kennedy served as an Appellate Court Attorney for the Supreme Court, Appellate Division, Third Department.
+Upon graduation from law school, Ms. Kennedy served as an Appellate Court Attorney for the Supreme Court, Appellate Division, Third Department.
 Following her clerkship, she joined D’Agostino, Krackeler, Maguire & Cardona, P.C., while also serving on the assigned appellate panel for the Appellate Division, Third Department, representing indigent criminal defendants.

-Rebekah lives outside of Albany with her husband, Ed, their two foster daughters, and a variety of cats.
+Rebekah lives outside of Albany with her husband, Ed, their two daughters, and a variety of cats.